 Back at the beginning of December, ABC News made a hugely public display of their misunderstanding of Glass.
 Reporter George Stephanopolous made a mockery of Glass by fumbling with the device on air.
 He tried to push the device in front of his eye, when it is supposed to sit above your eye, out of the way.
 And Google didn’t provide a response.
 We, Explorers, simply griped about it in our own Community… yet the public saw what they saw.
 The fear and confusion continues to grow.

 I really wish that Google would step up and truly educate the public about Glass.
 Let’s see television commercials!
-Let’s see a Google representative appear on talk shows and showcase the real way to use Glass!
+Google is rich, they know that you can buy safe youtube views here Let’s see a Google representative appear on talk shows and showcase the real way to use Glass!
 Let’s see Google reach out to local communities and explain that Glass doesn’t cover up your vision and is not a distraction.

 It’s been almost a year.
 Glass is not a new thing anymore.
 Why is there still this confusion and fear?